Strategies

 Returns a list of strikes for a give underlying asset.

-Using the chains dictionary obtained from get_chains finds all of the multiplier for the option chains on a given exchange.
+Using the chains dictionary obtained from get_chains finds all the multiplier for the option chains on a given exchange.

 Sorted list of strikes as floats.

-Return type
+Return type:

 list of floats